John McDonnell: Personal political philosophy

+However, McDonnell has also made more radical statements about his political objectives.
+In a 2018 interview, he stated that he "wants to overthrow capitalism and replace it with a socialist society".
+In 2006, he stated that "Marx, Lenin and Trotsky" were his "most significant" intellectual influences.

 Personal life

 McDonnell has two daughters from his first marriage, which ended in 1985, and a son from his second marriage to Cynthia Pinto in 1995.

 In 2013, McDonnell suffered a heart attack and was forced to take time off work.

 While raised as a Roman Catholic and attending a minor seminary, McDonnell now identifies as an atheist.
-Despite this McDonnell still respects the Church and acknowledges that he owes a "debt" to it for shaping his politics, later saying "The values of Catholicism are the inherent values of the Labour Party and the inherent values of socialism..."
+Despite this McDonnell still respects the Church and acknowledges that he owes a "debt" to it for shaping his politics, later saying "The values of Catholicism are the inherent values of the Labour Party and the inherent values of socialism".

+Interview under police caution

+On 19 January 2025, McDonnell, alongside Jeremy Corbyn, agreed to be interviewed under caution by police following a pro-Palestinian rally in central London.
+The Metropolitan Police said they witnessed a "deliberate effort, including by protest organisers" to breach conditions that had been imposed on the event.
+However, it is unclear as to the specific reasons as to why McDonnell was invited to an interview.